 Making money online from a lucky hobby blog

-At this point in my online “career” I had only really dabbled with a few free blog sites like blogger before realizing how much better it was getting a self-hosted blogging platform.
+At this point in my online “career” I had only really dabbled with a few free blogging platform like blogger before realizing how much better it was getting a self-hosted blogging platform.

 So I started researching how to get a blog on WordPress to document all the crazy training that I was doing at the time as I was absolutely obsessed with martial arts, soccer and bodybuilding.

 For whatever reason – and way before it was commonplace – I got lucky and started writing really long articles with a lot of detailed information and dot-pointed notes about my routines, progress and other stuff I’d be totally embarrassed about now.

 This was well before long form blogging became popular and I had just chanced on the fact that people might enjoy it because it was how I like to blog – I just liked writing more.

 And this meant that a steady trickle of Google traffic started heading my way that made me think that some income might be possible.